There are a surprising number of psychedelic substances — both natural and man-made.

 Most of the problems people experience while using these psychedelics come from accidents that happen while using the drug — such as carelessly walking out onto the road or wandering into other dangerous situations in an inebriated state (this is why set, setting, and sitter are so important while tripping).

 Not all psychedelics are safe.
 There are several psychedelic compounds that can lead to death, addiction, or lasting psychiatric damage.

 The substances listed below are never considered safe to use under any condition.

 There are enough psychedelic compounds that have been proven safe to warrant avoiding these substances altogether.
 There’s no need to risk your life taking these niche psychedelics when there are so many safe (and powerful) alternatives.

 Datura is a weed found growing in North America and Europe.
-It’s a member of the nightshade family — which is notoriously toxic despite also being the family for plants like potato, tomato, and eggplant.
+It’s a member of the nightshade family — which is notoriously toxic despite being the same family that potato, tomato, and eggplant belong to.
 There are a lot of highly toxic plants in this family.

 Datura is a particularly interesting member of this family because of its powerful hallucinogenic effects.

 As enticing as this may sound, the hallucinations caused by datura are not enjoyable.
 This plant is historically associated with the devil because of the highly insidious and negative energy associated with the experience.
 Many people who use datura describe demonic visions and terrifying visuals.
 It makes you feel like you’re going insane.